Making Movies and Working with STK Models

 Visual elements

 Visual elements of a movie include models, textures, and terrain.
-Some elements may move and change, others won't.
+Some elements may move and change; others won't.
 Visual elements may have little to do with the technical nature of your scenario, but often add credibility to the technical parts that are already there.
 Depending on their size and frequency of use, some of these may impact performance.

-Manage terrain, imagery, and globes
+Managing terrain, imagery, and globes

-We are going to be recording our video zoomed in to the satellite, while it is in the sunlight.
+You are going to be recording your video zoomed in to the satellite, while it is in the sunlight.
 If you need to make globe enhancements or add terrain, you can do that in the Globe Manager.
 To enhance your 3D Graphics window, you can add a high-resolution Nightlights texture, animated water surfaces, a global specular highlight, and world cloud textures.
 Some of these visual elements are included in the STK install and the rest are on the supplementary data disk.

-Remove objects
+Removing objects

 To clean up the scenario, if there are objects in your scenario that you do not need for the movie, you can either delete them from the scenario or toggle them off in the Object Browser.